anynines/a8s-demo/README.md

 kubectl apply -f deployment/instance.yaml

 kubectl get pods -w
 kubectl get PostgreSQL
+# TODO: we should probably provide commands/exaplanation here what to expect
+# after we spawn up a new instance
 ```

 Next we want to deploy a PostgreSQL demo app (`a9s-postgresql-app`) that will